OpenTranslationBible/open-bible/en-GB/16.Nehemiah/md/nehemiah-12.md

 ## Nehemiah 12:35

-and some of the sons of the priests with trumpets;
-and Zechariah the son of Jonathan, the son of Shemaiah,
-the son of Mattaniah, the son of Micaiah,
-the son of Zaccur, the son of Asaph,
+and some of the priests with trumpets, and also Zechariah son of Jonathan, the son of Shemaiah, the son of Mattaniah, the son of Micaiah, the son of Zaccur, the son of Asaph,

 ## Nehemiah 12:36

-and his relatives, Shemaiah, Azarel, Milalai, Gilalai, Maai, Nethanel, Judah, and Hanani,
-with the musical instruments of David the man of God.
-And Ezra the scribe went before them.
+and his kinsmen—Shemaiah, Azarel, Milalai, Gilalai, Maai, Nethanel, Judah, and Hanani—with the musical instruments of David the man of God.
+Ezra the scribe led them.

 ## Nehemiah 12:37

-At the Fountain Gate they went straight up the steps of the city of David by the stairway of the wall,
-above the house of David, to the Water Gate on the east.
+At the Fountain Gate they went directly up the steps of the City of David on the ascent to the wall and passed above the house of David to the Water Gate on the east.

----

 ## Nehemiah 12:38

-The second choir proceeded to the left,
-while I followed them with half of the people on the wall,
-above the Tower of Furnaces, to the Broad Wall,
+The second choir proceeded to the left, and I followed them with half of the people on the wall, above the Tower of the Ovens to the Broad Wall,

 ## Nehemiah 12:39

-and above the Gate of Ephraim, by the Old Gate, by the Fish Gate,
-the Tower of Hananel, and the Tower of the Hundred, as far as the Sheep Gate;
-and they stopped at the Gate of the Guard.
+over the Gate of Ephraim, the Jeshanah Gate, the Fish Gate, the Tower of Hananel, and the Tower of the Hundred, as far as the Sheep Gate; and they stopped at the Gate of the Guard.

----

 ## Nehemiah 12:40

-Then the two choirs took their position in the house of God.
-So did I and half of the officials with me,
+The two choirs that gave thanks then took their places in the house of God; so did I, together with half the officials,

 ## Nehemiah 12:41

-and the priests: Eliakim, Maaseiah, Miniamin, Micaiah, Elioenai, Zechariah, and Hananiah with trumpets,
+and the priests—Eliakim, Maaseiah, Miniamin, Micaiah, Elioenai, Zechariah, and Hananiah with their trumpets—

 ## Nehemiah 12:42

 and Maaseiah, Shemaiah, Eleazar, Uzzi, Jehohanan, Malchijah, Elam, and Ezer.
-And the singers sang loudly, with Jezrahiah their overseer.
+The singers sang under the direction of Jezrahiah.

 ## Nehemiah 12:43

-On that day they offered great sacrifices and rejoiced
-because God had given them great joy;
-even the women and children rejoiced,
-so that the joy of Jerusalem was heard from far away.
+On that day they offered great sacrifices, rejoicing because God had given them great joy.
+The women and children also rejoiced.
+The sound of rejoicing in Jerusalem could be heard far away.

 ---

 ## Nehemiah 12:44

-On that day men were also appointed over the chambers for the stores, the contributions, the first fruits, and the tithes,
-to gather into them from the fields of the cities the portions required by the Law
-for the priests and Levites;
-for Judah rejoiced over the priests and Levites who served.
+At that time men were appointed over the storerooms for the contributions, firstfruits, and tithes, to gather into them from the fields of the cities the portions required by the Law for the priests and Levites, for Judah rejoiced over the priests and Levites who served.

 ## Nehemiah 12:45

-For they performed the service of their God and the service of purification,
-together with the singers and the gatekeepers,
-in accordance with the command of David and of his son Solomon.
+They performed the worship of their God and the service of purification, as did also the singers and gatekeepers, according to the command of David and his son Solomon.

 ## Nehemiah 12:46

-For in the days of David and Asaph, in ancient times,
-there were leaders of the singers, songs of praise and hymns of thanksgiving to God.
+For in the days of David and Asaph, in ancient times, there were leaders of the singers, and songs of praise and thanksgiving to God.

 ## Nehemiah 12:47

-So all Israel in the days of Zerubbabel and Nehemiah gave the portions due the singers and the gatekeepers,
-as each day required,
-and set apart the consecrated portion for the Levites,
-and the Levites set apart the consecrated portion for the sons of Aaron.
+So all Israel in the days of Zerubbabel and Nehemiah gave the portions due to the singers and the gatekeepers as each day required, and they set apart the consecrated portion for the Levites, and the Levites set apart the consecrated portion for the sons of Aaron.